sa-tre/satre-specification/docs/source/pillars/information_governance.md

 What the organisation does to create and maintain research projects and work packages within the TRE.

-### Study Onboarding (Business Process)

-The process of onboarding or initiating a research study, including setting up necessary infrastructure, obtaining approvals, and defining protocols or methodologies.
+**Study Onboarding:** The process of onboarding or initiating a research study, including setting up necessary infrastructure, obtaining approvals, and defining protocols or methodologies.

 ```{list-table}
 :header-rows: 1